• Europes biggest bike selection

 👉 👈

-How should you sit on a MTB?
+How should you sit on an MTB?

-Mountain bike saddle positioning, while it follows the same ideas as road saddle positioning, is a little bit different.
-If you are planning to do a lot of climbing with your mountain bike, shifting your saddle forwards will keep your weight centered over the bike and help to keep your front wheel in contact with the trail.
-Tilting your saddle slightly downwards will also help with climbing.
-However, cross country riders who plan on riding flatter trails will want to keep their saddle flatter and further back, to keep themselves comfortable and to avoid sliding forwards during hard efforts.
+While mountain bike saddle positioning follows the same ideas as road saddle positioning, it is slightly different.
+If you plan to do a lot of climbing with your mountain bike, shifting your saddle forward will keep your weight centered over the bike and help keep your front wheel in contact with the trail.

 Which MTB saddle will you buy?

-We sure hope this guide gives you all you need to go out and start ripping some trails with a big ole smile on your face.
+We hope this guide gives you all you need to go out and start ripping some trails with a big ole smile on your face.
 Not sure if you want to dally with downhill or take on the tarmac?
 Check out our road bike vs mountain bike guide to the differences between the disciplines.

 And if you want to sell your mountain bike, that's possible too!
 Sell your mountain bike easily online on buycycle.